AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

   </tr>
   <tr>
    <td>Root Path</td>
-   <td>Indicates the root path the bulk editor searches.<br /> For example, <code>/content/geometrixx/en</code>.
-The bulk editor searches over all child nodes.</td>
+   <td>Indicates the root path the Bulk Editor searches.<br /> For example, <code>/content/geometrixx/en</code>.
+The Bulk Editor searches over all child nodes.</td>
   </tr>
   <tr>
    <td>Query Parameters</td>
-   <td>Using GQL parameters, enter the search string you want the bulk editor to look for in the repository; for example, <code>type:Page</code> looks for all pages in the root path, <code>text:professional</code> looks for all pages that have the word "professional" in them, and <code>"jcr:title":English</code> looks for all pages that have "English" as the title.
+   <td>Using GQL parameters, enter the search string you want the Bulk Editor to look for in the repository; for example, <code>type:Page</code> looks for all pages in the root path, <code>text:professional</code> looks for all pages that have the word "professional" in them, and <code>"jcr:title":English</code> looks for all pages that have "English" as the title.
 You can only search for strings.</td>
   </tr>
   <tr>
    <td>Content Mode check box</td>